 #5 Mergers and Acquisitions

 This involves financing a startup company’s acquisitions through an investment fund, as well as aligning the startup with a complimentary product or business line that will project a similar brand for both companies.
 When an interested firm decides to buy the startup, the investing company will take the chance to cash in by selling their stakes.
 Mergers also benefit the investing company by sharing resources, processes, and technologies with the startup company.
 This will bring some advantages, such as cost savings, liquidity, and market positioning.

 What are the Value-Added Benefits of CVCs to Startups?

 A startup firm can enjoy the large investing company’s industry expertise, prestigious name brand, stable financial standing, network of connections, and ecosystem of developed products.
 This relationship can even lead to a partnership between the CVC and its parent firm, which, in turn, can instantly boost a company’s value.

 For investing companies, CVCs serve as a gateway for the possible acquisition of smaller, innovative startups.
 With CVCs strategically and financially driven objectives, these capitalists can maintain their position as a market leader, even if there are small companies stealing the scene and overtaking the pioneering giants.
 One example of this is Snapchat and Instagram, both of which are now owned by Facebook.

-Thank you for reading this guide to corporate venture capital.
+Thank you for reading CFI’s guide to Corporate Venturing.
 To keep learning and developing your career in corporate finance, CFI highly recommends these additional CFI resources: